huggingface/datasets/docs/source/share.rst

 In a dataset repository, you can either host all your data files and/or use a dataset script.

 The dataset script is optional if your dataset is in one of the following formats: CSV, JSON, JSON lines, text or Parquet.
-It also supports many kinds of compression such as GZ, BZ2, LZ4, LZMA or ZSTD.
+The script also supports many kinds of compressed file types such as: GZ, BZ2, LZ4, LZMA or ZSTD.
-For example your dataset can be made of ``.json.gz`` files.
+For example, your dataset can be made of ``.json.gz`` files.

-On the other hand, if you dataset is not in the supported format, or if you want more control over your dataset, you can use a dataset script.
+On the other hand, if your dataset is not in the supported format or if you want more control over how your dataset is loaded, you can write your own dataset script.
-The dataset script is used to define the different configurations or splits or your datasets, and also to define how to download and process the data.

 When loading a dataset from the Hub:

-- if there's no dataset script, all the files in the supported formats are loaded.
+- If there's no dataset script, all the files in the supported formats are loaded.
-- if there is a dataset script, it is downloaded and executed to download and prepare the dataset.
+- If there's a dataset script, it is downloaded and executed to download and prepare the dataset.

-To can find more information on how to load a dataset, see how to load from the :ref:`load-from-the-hub`
+For more information on how to load a dataset from the Hub, see how to load from the :ref:`load-from-the-hub`.

 Create the repository
 ^^^^^^^^^^^^^^^^^^^^^